 - Hold the fish firmly with a piece of towel (prevent slip).

 - Then remove the scales with the descaler at 45 degrees and moving it against the direction of the scale which is towards the direction of the head.

 - If the fish is going to be cooked without the skin, descaling is not necessary.

-Trimming the fish improve the overall presentation and also make it easier to be handle.
+Trimming the fish improves the overall presentation and also makes it easier to be handle.
 Simply cut the fins with a pair of scissors.
-However do not over-trim the fish as the fins also works in holding the flesh of the fish together during cooking.
+However, do not over-trim the fish as the fins also work in holding the flesh of the fish together during cooking.

 The best way to gut a fish is through its belly.
-Here is how with illustration.
-(Please note all the photos are outsource, hence the differences in the photos)
+Here is how with an illustration.
+(Please note all the photos are outsourced, hence the differences in the photos)

 In order to have a clean fillet of fish, make sure your workstation is well cleaned and the fish is gutted.

 - Rinse the fish well under running water, double-check for unwanted matters – fish scales, guts, blood vessels in the guts, etc.

 - Rest the fish on the chopping board.

 - Cut along the middle of the back from tail to the top of the head.